THE BIGGEST NIGHT OF THE YEAR IS COMING!

 How Much Can I Earn?

 Halloween was our biggest night to date.
-Across Ontario, we completed nearly 2x as many trips as a normal Saturday on this occasion, and average partner hourly earnings increased by almost 40% from 8pm - 4am compared to a typical busy Saturday night.
-We expect partners could earn upwards of $35/hr on New Year's Eve in the Niagara Region this year!
+Across Ontario, we completed nearly 2x as many trips as a normal Saturday on this occasion, and average partner hourly earnings increased by almost 40% from 8pm - 4am to an average of over $50/hr in gross bookings!

 Click on the button below to let us know that you'll be driving on New Years Eve!

 Expect demand to continue for the next few days as riders finish holiday preparations and squeeze in a few more holiday parties!
 Demand may decrease for a day or two around Christmas, but we expect it to pick back up on the weekend and build into a HUGE night on New Year's Eve!

 - Demand will really start to build up from 7:00pm on